 What is an STD?

-An STD is a Sexually Transmitted Disease.
-An STD can also be referred to as a Sexually Transmitted Infection, or an STI.
-STDs are transmitted sexually, meaning that they are contracted during vaginal or anal intercourse or by oral sex.
-There are a wide variety of STDs, both symptomatic and asymptomatic, which is why regular STD testing is critical if you are sexually active.Read More FAQs
+An STD is a sexually transmitted disease.
+An STD can also be referred to as an STI, or sexually transmitted infection.
+STDs and STIs are transmitted sexually, meaning that they are contracted during vaginal, anal or oral sex.
+There are a wide variety of STDs and STIs, both symptomatic and asymptomatic, which is why regular STD testing is critical if you are sexually active.Read More FAQs

 Not Sure What You Need?